capsule5000/TSXduino-MEGA/README.md

 2-TSXDuino MEGA can work with the power of the MSX cartridge slot or only the USB of the arduino MEGA.
 WARNING!
 Do not use both power simultaneously.

+3-En el circuito amplificador, para abaratar costes, venden un PCB, ver imagen( /images/PAM8406), y se pueden utilizar todos sus componentes

-2-Download the Maxduino Firmware (MaxDuino_1.30M) adapted for arduino MEGA from MELINKV at the following link https://github.com/merlinkv
+4-Download the Maxduino Firmware (MaxDuino_1.30M) adapted for arduino MEGA from MELINKV at the following link https://github.com/merlinkv

-3- TSXDuino has an on / off selector to activate the audio through the speaker to listen to the file.
+5- TSXDuino has an on / off selector to activate the audio through the speaker to listen to the file.

-4- It also has a second on / off selector to activate the output amplifier to the computer.
+6- It also has a second on / off selector to activate the output amplifier to the computer.

-5- TSXDuino has two potentiometers that regulate the output audio and speaker audio separately.
+7- TSXDuino has two potentiometers that regulate the output audio and speaker audio separately.

  # Images